ceoshikhar/chimplist/README.md

 - You don't have to worry about the Mailchimp's API end points.
 - You don't have to worry about handling authorizations.
 - You don't have to worry about knowing how to make HTTP requests.
-- You can use it on your front-end or back-end with just few lines.
+- You can use it on your back-end with just few lines of code.

 Note: At the moment, Chimplist do not support the capability to apply `request query parameters` to your API requests.
 Maybe in the future that feature might be added, untill then you might like using something like [node-mailchimp](https://www.npmjs.com/package/mailchimp-api-v3).